DyWPE: Signal-Aware Dynamic Wavelet Positional Encoding for Time Series Transformers: Experimental Evaluation

 \subsection{Comparative Results}

-Table~\ref{tab:main_results} presents comprehensive accuracy results across all datasets and methods.
+Table~\ref{tab:main_results} presents comprehensive accuracy results across all datasets and methods, and Fig.~\ref{fig:boxplot} visualizes the same results in the form of a box plot.
 DyWPE demonstrates consistent superior performance, achieving the highest accuracy on 6 out of 10 datasets and ranking in the top 2 for the remaining datasets.